FAQ | KCET

 For further assistance, please contact our Member Services Department at 1-866-523-8200.

 What is KCET?

-Founded September 28, 1964, KCET is the largest independent public television station in the U.S., providing public television service to more than 1.5 million monthly viewers throughout 11 diverse counties in Southern and Central California.
+Founded September 28, 1964, KCET is the largest independent public television station in the U.S., providing public television service to nearly 2 million individual viewers throughout 11 diverse counties in Southern and Central California.

 The call letters KCET stand for: Community Educational Television.
 The Federal Communications Commission regulations require that each TV station identify itself by call letters and by city of license.
 Some TV station call letters trace their origins to the slogans of their radio station predecessors.
 Public television stations have continued this tradition, thus, the branding K for KCET.

 Covering one of the largest geographic areas of any public TV station in the U.S., KCET is available in 11 Southern and Central California counties over multiple distribution systems, including over-the-air, cable, and satellite.
 KCET can be seen on cable or over the air in Los Angeles County, San Bernardino County, Orange County, Ventura County and Santa Barbara.
 We are received as far away as the Antelope Valley, Redlands, Bakersfield, San Luis Obispo, Victorville and Oceanside.